gmcmacran/microsoftLTR/README.md

 # Mathematical History

-Learning to rank (LTR) is a separate approach from regression and classification.
-Through loss functions, LTR focuses on optimizing a rank based statistic during training.
+Learning to rank is a separate approach from regression and classification.
+Through loss functions, L.T.R. focuses on optimizing a rank based statistic during training.
 Example rank based statistics are mean reciprocal rank (MRR), mean average precision (MAP), and normalized discounted cumulative gain (NDCG).
 Fundamentally, optimizing rank statistics is challenging because ranking is a discontinuous process and any single point’s rank depends on all other points’ scores.
 Many